 28) Lower Customer Acquisition

-The customer-acquisition costs of social media marketing is much less than traditional outbound methods, such as cold calling, print, radio, and television commercials.
+The customer-acquisition costs of social media marketing are much less than traditional outbound methods, such as cold calling, print, radio, and television commercials.
 According to Hubspot, inbound marketing leads cost 61% less than outbound.
-We have worked on campaigns that have reached over 1,000,000 people with less than $5,000.00, which is just a fraction of what a television commercial might cost.
+We have worked on campaigns that have reached over 1,000,000 people with less than $5,000.00 – which is just a fraction of what a television commercial might cost.

 29) Pull In Unexpected Customers

-With the power of social media shares, referrals, and word-of-mouth, many indirect sales may result from social media.
+With the power of social media shares, referrals, and word-of-mouth, many indirect sales may result as benefits of social media.
 For example, there may be situations in which someone who learned about your brand on social media referred a friend to buy your product or service.
 Google Analytics and other sophisticated analytics system may not be able to trace sales like this back to your social accounts, but rest assured that your company is still experiencing these hidden benefits of social media marketing.

 30) Repeat Customers